A starter guide to bookkeeping for small businesses

-Whether you plan to handle the role yourself or get someone in to help, this quick introduction will help you understand the essentials of bookkeeping and why it’s so important for a successful business.
+Whether you plan to handle the role yourself or get someone to help, this guide will help you understand the essentials of bookkeeping and why it’s so important for a successful business.

 What’s the difference between bookkeeping and accounting?